sketch-hq/SketchAPI/README.md

 - fully supported by Bohemian between releases (ie. we try not to change it, unlike our internal API which we can and do change whenever we need to)
 - still allows you to drop down to our internal API when absolutely necessary

 This API is a very core layer which interfaces with Sketch itself.
-It's intentionally simple, and we want to keep it that way.
+It’s intentionally simple, and we want to keep it that way.
 If you feel like adding some high-level code to it, it’s probably better to add it to a community-maintained library that can be used on top of the API, and keep it separate from the core API effort.

 ![API layers](https://cloud.githubusercontent.com/assets/206306/19645098/f7d3615c-99ea-11e6-962a-439fb553bf2d.png)